Connie Sue 🌿

 Home is wherever my cozy little home on wheels is parked… whether it’s a campground, hotel, or somewhere else.

-Not to be confused with my hometown area which is northwest Illinois… where I lived from the day I was born until the day I hit the road in October 2015.
+My hometown area is a different story, though.
+Northwest Illinois (Freeport, Lena, Stockton, and Warren) is where I lived from the day I was born until the day I hit the road in October 2015.

 MCS

-MCS is a complicated, life-altering condition.
-The short version is: Everyday products and pollutants can cause mild to severe allergic-type reactions in my body.
+It’s a complicated, life-altering condition but the short version is: Everyday products and pollutants can cause mild to severe allergic-type reactions in my body.

-I may mention MCS in passing because I need to consider it with everything I do... but I refuse to let it become my identity.
+MCS naturally comes up in my stories because I need to consider it with everything I do... but I refuse to let it become my identity.
 It's simply the road map I use to navigate a world that wasn't built for me.

 Misael